 Other trails are renowned for scenery.
-The 63-mile Wabash Trace Nature Trail, from Council Bluffs to the Missouri border through the rare loess hills, already is being called one of the nation's best trails.
+The 63-mile Wabash Trace Nature Trail, from Council Bluffs to the Missouri border through the rare loess hills, is being called one of the nation's best trails.

 North of Des Moines, the 26-mile Neal Smith Trail follows big Saylorville Lake into Big Creek State Park, ending at its beach.

 But most trails, like the Heritage out of Dubuque and the Raccoon River, combine scenic river valleys with farmland.

 Farmland usually isn't seen as a plus, but trail regulars say it gives them a window into Iowa's soul.